 One of the Earliest Printed Maps of the Northeastern Part of America

-Rare old color example of Ruscelli's map of the East Coast of North America, extending from the Mid-Atlantic to the Canadian Coastline.
+First state of Ruscelli's map of the East Coast of North America, extending from the Mid-Atlantic to the Canadian Coastline.

-Ruscelli's map is based upon a 1548 map of the same title, published in Giacomo Gastaldi's, La Geografia, and was one of the two earliest regional maps of America (along with Nueva Hispania Tabula Nova).
+Ruscelli's map is based upon a 1548 map of the same title, published in Giacomo Gastaldi's, Geografia, and was one of the two earliest regional maps of America (along with Nueva Hispania Tabula Nova).
 Ruscelli's map is the 2nd earliest map to focus on the East Coast of North America.